igg002/igg002.github.io/_posts/2017-10-21-captain-on-the-bridge.markdown

 ### Background

-I'm a fan of Star Trek, a famous Sci-fi TV series.
+I'm a big fan of Star Trek, a famous Sci-fi TV series.
 Watching the spaceship Enterprise traveling through space, I dreamed of myself being the captain, commanding the spaceship myself.
 I wanted to make this fantasy into a game and also wanted to differentiate it from the gameplay that was often tried.
 So our team tried to make an experimental game using machine learning.

 <center> <img src="/img/star-trek-battle.jpg" width="420" height="236"/> </center>